santosderek/Imgur-To-Folder/README.md

 #### Warning

-imgur.com/r/*** links are not supported yet! - This will just download the HTML code off the Imgur page.
+imgur.com/r/*** subreddit links are not supported yet! - This will just download the HTML code off the Imgur page.